 Books to read

 Over the years, especially during the past decade, I’ve read a great deal about World War II.
-If you’re interested in exploring any aspect of this world-shaking contest, you might turn to either of the following posts.
+If you’re interested in exploring any aspect of this world-shaking contest, you might turn to any of the following posts.
 Together, these articles survey scores of books that I found rewarding.
 (Those I didn’t enjoy either fell by the wayside, unfinished, or I simply didn’t include their reviews in these lists.)